Information-Theoretic Grid Topology Reconstruction using Low-Precision Smart Meter Data

 \subsubsection{Rounding Data to a Significant Digit}

 Besides discretizing our data to a certain amount of bits we can also round our data to a significant digit of voltage magnitude data.
-Reducing the significant digits required will allow smart-meter designers and allow utility companies to reduce the size of data that need to be stored.
-The data is rounded to the most significant digit of analysis prior to discretizing the data.
+Understanding these significant digit thresholds establishes a theoretical limit on how much data compression can be applied before structural inference degrades.
+The data are rounded to the most significant digit of analysis prior to discretizing the data.
 This method has similarities to the number of bits analysis, however, the number of bits analysis rounds the continuous data to the closest integer bit value after scaling, whereas the following analysis simply rounds to the closest integer without scaling.
 In Figure \ref{fg:SG1_sig_digs}, we can see the effect of using SG1 data to the nearest significant digit on the SDR.
 Note that the Gaussian method is rounded before analysis to a significant digit.
 The other MI methods have data multiplied by a base ten number and then rounded to nearest integer before discrete MI method analysis (this is done since the JVHW and discrete MI methods only accept positive integers as input due to their implementation in this work).
 The Gaussian method surprisingly outperforms the other MI methods.
 For SG1, it’s clear that only millivolts (mV) of data are needed for all MI methods.
 The Gaussian method outperforms the other method needing 10’s of mV of accuracy.
 For SG1 (solar), the leaf SDR shows all methods need only 10’s of millivolts of data to perform optimally.